AhmHashem/MetalResCalc/README.md

 in the Main terminal of Cadence run the following command.

-loadi("/path/to/myscript.il")   ; Executes and prints each line/output to CIW
+loadi("/path/to/listMetalLayersWithDimensions.il")   ; Executes and prints each line/output to CIW

+listMetalLayersWithDimensions()